-‘This Is Us’ Fans React As Randall Gets Shocking News About His Mom In New Promo
+'This Is Us' Fans React As Randall Gets Shocking News About His Mom In New Promo

 "Just through this ridiculous video, this viral, silly video, there will be a way that he begins to connect to her history," Olin revealed to the outlet.
 "That story and her story, and what all of that means will be played out very soon."

-In a separate interview, Olin dished to Entertainment Weekly that an upcoming “beautiful episode” will paint Laurel’s history.
-The EP confirmed that just as he did in the Season 1 episode “Memphis,” when he learned Willam’s backstory, Randall will travel to another city, and from there will put together the story that he never knew.
+In a separate interview, Olin dished to Entertainment Weekly that an upcoming "beautiful episode" will paint Laurel's history.
+The EP confirmed that just as Randall did in the Season 1 episode "Memphis," when he learned William's backstory, he will travel to another city, and from there will put together the story that he never knew.

-“He makes certain assumptions about William, about [Laurel], that he begins to discover that there are other truths that he didn’t know,” Olin teased, noting that as much as Randall is a Pearson, he’s also “an orphan” who is from a “very different” American history than the parents who raised him.
+"He makes certain assumptions about William, about [Laurel], that he begins to discover that there are other truths that he didn't know," Olin teased, noting that as much as Randall is a Pearson, he's also "an orphan" who is from a "very different" America than the parents who raised him.

 This Is Us viewers have long presumed that Randall's birth mom was dead, based on what William told him.
 But in the Season 5 premiere, it was revealed that Laurel didn't actually die of a drug overdose after giving birth to her son in 1980.